eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

     const char* topic_xml = "<dds><topic><name>HelloWorldTopic</name><dataType>HelloWorld</dataType></topic></dds>";
     uint16_t topic_req = mr_write_configure_topic_xml(&session, reliable_out, topic_id, participant_id, topic_xml, MR_REPLACE);

-As any other XRCE Operation used to create an entity, an ObjectId must be specify to represent the object.
+As any other XRCE Operation used to create an entity, an Object ID must be specify to represent the entity.
 The ``participant_id`` is the participant where the Topic will be registered.
 In order to determine which topic will be used, an XML is sent to the agent for creating and defining the Topic in the DDS Global Data Space.
 That definition consists of a name and a type.

 Publishers & Subscribers
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Similar to Topic registration we can create publishers and subscribers entities.
+Similar to Topic registration we can create `Publishers` and `Subscribers` entities.
-We create a publisher or subscriber on a participant entity, so it is necessary to provide the ID of the Participant which will hold those publishers or subscribers.
+We create a publisher or subscriber on a participant entity, so it is necessary to provide the ID of the `Participant` which will hold those `Publishers` or `Subscribers`.

 .. code-block:: C